Bergen Aquarium: Stunning Fish Portraits

 Moon Jellyfish (Aurelia Aurita) are plankton: they just drift along with the ocean currents.
 Jellies don’t have a brain or heart and can’t swim; however, oddly enough, they can decide the depth they want to flow.
 They clone themselves just before they die.

-Seeing the Moon Jellyfish flowing on its purple glow is definitely something to remember.
-Their movement is smooth, and it was tough to take a decent photo due to their dark environment.
+Seeing the Moon Jellyfish glowing in its purple glow is definitely something to remember.
+Their movement is smooth, and it was challenging to capture a decent photo due to the dark environment.
 But I hope you can get an idea.

 Tanganyika Cichlids